-90 The complex web of regulation includes a significant component of privately generated standards and codes and contracts which may have quasi-regulatory effects.
-See, e.g., Bradley, loc. cit. note 83 at pp. 158-179.
+106 The complex web of regulation includes a significant component of privately generated standards and codes and contracts which may have quasi-regulatory effects.
+See, e.g., Bradley, loc. cit. note 99 at pp. 158-179.

-91 Cf. S. Issacharoff and C. M. Sharkey, Backdoor Federalization, 53 UCLA L. Rev., 2006, p.
+107 Cf. S. Issacharoff and C. M. Sharkey, Backdoor Federalization, 53 UCLA L. Rev., 2006, p.
 1353 at p.
 1366 ("preemption battles have been largely confined to the realm of statutory interpretation.")

-92 BIS, Basel Committee on Banking Supervision, International Convergence of Capital Measurement and Capital Standards: A Revised Framework - Comprehensive Version, Basel: BIS, June 2006.
+108 BIS, Basel Committee on Banking Supervision, International Convergence of Capital Measurement and Capital Standards: A Revised Framework - Comprehensive Version, Basel: BIS, June 2006.

-93 See Directive 2006/49/EC of the European Parliament and of the Council of 14 June 2006 on the capital adequacy of investment firms and credit institutions, O.J.
+109 See Directive 2006/49/EC of the European Parliament and of the Council of 14 June 2006 on the capital adequacy of investment firms and credit institutions, O.J.
 No. L177/1, June.
 30, 2006.
 The Committee of European Banking Supervisors (hereafter CEBS) has sought comments on details of the implementation of the new rules.
-See, e.g., CEBS, Consultation Paper on the Guidelines for a Common Approach to the Recognition of External Credit Assessment Institutions (ECAIS), CP07, London: CEBS, for adjusting domestic capital adequacy requirements to reflect the new Basle standards as reflected in EU implementing measures.94
+See, e.g., CEBS, Consultation Paper on the Guidelines for a Common Approach to the Recognition of External Credit Assessment Institutions (ECAIS), CP07, London: CEBS, June 29, 2005.